Iran Starts Here

 The Bottom Line

 Whether you have to take a tour to complete your Iran itinerary or can travel independently, you’ll be amazed by Iran’s architecture, cuisine and culture, to say nothing of the incredible hospitality of its people.
-Americans, Brits and Canadians can’t do Iran travel independently as of September 2019, but choosing the right tour company can help make up for the lack of freedom.
+Americans, Brits and Canadians can’t do Iran travel independently as of January 2023, but choosing the right tour company can help make up for the lack of freedom.
 In a time when everyone in the world is expected to voice an opinion about Iran, visiting the country—whether for 2 weeks in Iran or longer—gives you the rare opportunity to listen instead of speak.
+I hope you’ve enjoyed this Iran travel blog!